Here are some helpful tips to keep you healthy on your trip.

 Medical treatment in Russia has improved considerably in the major cities such as St Petersburg, Moscow with high level quality care available in private clinics however in many locations treatment levels are poor and hygiene standards can be risky.

 While the private clinics offer high standard of care, many of them don't accept medical insurance so it may end up being quite expensive.
 They will ask for upfront payment and for those which do accept medical insurance, evidence of appropriate and adequate insurance or a written guarantee of payment prior to treatment is required.
-In this instance call the World Nomads Emergency Assistance team and let them know where you are... we'll handle it from there.

 The upside is that you are more likely to encounter English speaking staff at the private clinics, handy if your command of Russian is super rusty.
 Reports and other essential documents will also be provided in English, whereas outside of the major centres and in state run medical services they will likely be in Russian.